The short professional version

 Having seen many examples of people going down a complicated abyss of mental health medication, I knew I wanted to avoid it at all costs.
 And that meant I had to take massive responsibility for my life again.

-Perhaps what had the most profound impact though were the mentors and coaches I worked privately with along the way.
+Perhaps what had the most profound impact though, at least in tying all my studying together, were the mentors and coaches I worked privately with along the way.

 It didn’t take me too long to get an excellent position building the professional capacity of grass-roots organisations in the community services sector.
 Alongside this continually evolving role, I began getting asked to help more and more social entrepreneurs with their business and marketing strategies, as well as giving talks on branding, marketing and entrepreneurship.

-Eventually I transitioned to working primarily with entrepreneurs and business owners as an independent consultant, and then built and ran a successful digital agency for a couple of years, until the itch to explore a different kind of game brought me back home to work with the Australian Government's ambitious Digital Transformation Agency.
+Eventually I transitioned to working primarily with entrepreneurs and business owners as an independent consultant, and then built and ran a successful digital agency for a couple of years, whilst simultaneously embarking on more self-discovery overseas.
+And then eventually the urge to explore a different kind of game brought me back home to work with the Australian Government's ambitious Digital Transformation Agency.

-After that I did a brief but extremely insightful stint with one of Australia's largest financial institutions, and with much greater self-awareness, found myself coming back to the for-purpose world, working with the senior leadership of a large national disability and family services provider on an exciting enterprise transformation initiative.
+After that I did a brief but extremely insightful stint with one of Australia's largest financial institutions, and with much greater self-awareness, found myself coming back to the for-purpose world, working with the senior leadership of a large national disability and child & family services provider on exciting enterprise transformation initiatives.

 Along the way, this eclectic adventure has taken me to incredibly interesting places around the world like Eastern Europe, Scandinavia, Singapore, South East Asia, and more; and I've been blessed with some remarkable experiences along the way too, including: